topcoder-platform/legacy-project-processor/ReadMe.md

     if not provided, then SSL connection is not used, direct insecure connection is used;
     if provided, it can be either path to private key file or private key content
 - KAFKA_GROUP_ID: the Kafka group id, default value is 'legacy-project-processor'
-- CREATE_PROJECT_TOPIC: create project Kafka topic, default value is 'project.notification.create'
+- CREATE_PROJECT_TOPIC: create project Kafka topic, default value is 'project.action.create'
-- UPDATE_PROJECT_TOPIC: update project Kafka topic, default value is 'project.notification.update'
+- UPDATE_PROJECT_TOPIC: update project Kafka topic, default value is 'project.action.update'
-- DELETE_PROJECT_TOPIC: delete project member Kafka topic, default value is 'project.notification.delete'
+- DELETE_PROJECT_TOPIC: delete project member Kafka topic, default value is 'project.action.delete'
 - INFORMIX: Informix database configuration parameters, refer `config/default.js` for more information
 - POSTGRES: Postgres database configuration parameters, refer `config/default.js` for more information